Quirkster/altify/README.md

 # altify
 Get accessible text for images!
+This project is made to increase accesibility.